 Accidents Caused by Other Drivers

 Some accidents involving trucks and passenger vehicles are caused by the driver of the smaller vehicle.
 Here are the top five causes that can be attributed to drivers.
+Personal injury lawyers know all too well about that.

 1. Driving in the “No Zone”